MicrosoftDocs/Contribute/Contribute/architecture-center/guide-templates.md

 - Bulleted list of third-party and other Docs and Microsoft links.
 - Links shouldn't include "en-us" locale unless they don't work without it.
-- Docs links should be relative, such as (/azure/feature/article-name).
+- Documentation links should be relative, such as (/azure/feature/article-name).
 - Don't include a trailing slash in any links.

 Examples: